mongodb-haskell/mongodb/tutorial.md

     > run $ find (select ["author" =: "Mike"] "posts") >>= rest

-* Note: *next* automatically closes the cursor when the last document has been read out of it.
+Note, *next* automatically closes the cursor when the last document has been read out of it.
 Similarly, *rest* automatically closes the cursor after returning all the results.